-Our nationally acclaimed faculty and rigorous community-based course of study prepare students to be national leaders in social work research and education.
+Our nationally acclaimed faculty and rigorous course of study prepare students to be leaders in social work research and education.

-- Have a bachelor’s degree with a grade point average of 3.0 or better from an accredited college;
+- A bachelor’s degree with a grade point average of 3.0 or better.

-- Have a minimum of two years post-MSW experience in social work*;
+Note: A minimum of two years post-MSW practice experience is strongly preferred.

 The application requires: